LukeWedmore/malawi_active_fault_database/README.md

 ## Data Format

 ### Data Table
+List and brief description of the attributes in the MAFD.
+Attributes are based on the Global Earthquake Model Global Active Faults Database (Styron and Pagani, 2020).
 Attribute                          | Data Type | Description                             | Notes
 -----------------------------------|-----------|-----------------------------------------|---------------------------------------------------------------
 MAFD-ID                            | integer   | Unique two-digit numerical reference ID |